estrizal/Mizuhara-Chizuru-AI-Discord-Bot/README.md

 - Change the bot's personality:

  - **0:** Girlfriend Personality (based on baston model. --thinks she is real girl and not a bot.
-100% copy of mizuhara from rent a girlfriend anime) - Will never shy away from controversial statemens. can be rude (only if you are being rude first).
+100% copy of mizuhara from rent a girlfriend anime) - Will never shy away from controversial statements. can be rude (only if you are being rude first).
  - **1:** Google's Chat GPT (Gemini Pro) --Will generate normal AI like responses. might not share its personal views.
  - **2:** Chat GPT on Steroids (Bing AI with Internet Access) -- You already know bing ai.
  - **3** Google's gemini vision model. whenever you reply or tag the bot with image attached, it'll automatically use this personality.